Toilet Training With A Puppy or Adult Dog

 I believe they are almost a necessity in this day and age.
 If your dog lived in the woods it would seek out a den where it could sleep and be secure, free from predators and interference.
 Think of a crate as a portable den.

 Your dog will think of the crate as it's haven.
 Especially in times of stress, fear or tiredness.
-It is also great for just time out when your pup will seek out it's den to settle in for a bit of peace and quiet.
-This is especiialy the case if you have young children
+It is also great for just time out when your pup will seek out his den to settle in for a bit of peace and quiet.
+This is especially the case when you have young children.

 Something your dog can consume quickly.
 Not a biscuit, which he must chew and then look for crumbs.
-I use mainly dried sprats especially indoors, mild, and fish4dogs star treats especially in the park.
+I use mainly dried sprats especially indoors, and fish4dogs star treats outside For a longer lasting treats, I import all natural treats that are air dried rather than cooked direct from Germany.
+The Germans have an excellent record of hygiene and quality in all their natural treats.

-My treats such as Bulls Pizzles or Calves Hooves are brilliant for puppies and adult dogs, they are especially great for teething.
+My treats such as Bulls Pizzles, Calves Hooves and Beef jerky are brilliant for puppies and adult dogs, they are especially great for teething.
 See my range of Natural Dog Treats.

 I manufacture my own collars and leads which are made of cushion web.
 A beautiful soft feel fabric, that is kind on your hands and the dogs neck. see My Products.
 Which are all British made.